-Air Horns
+Air Horns (if equipped)

-Air horns have been installed on this coach as a standard feature.
+Air horns may have been installed on this coach as an optional feature.
 These air horns are in addition to the horn installed on the chassis.
 A switch located on the dash allows you to choose either the chassis horn or the air horn.
 To operate either horn, press the center of the steering wheel.